NingWang1729/Introduction-to-Software-Construction/Chapter 4: Python Libraries.md

 >>>
 ```

-To load the pickle file again, you will need to open the file with "rb" permission to read a file in binary mode.
+To load the pickle file again, you will need to open the file with "rb" permission to read a file in binary mode into memory.

 ```
 >>> import pickle